whizzml/examples/feature-generation/feature-generation/readme.md

 use it, you should have executed previously the [unsupervised models generation](../unsupervised-models) script

-This scirpt extends a given dataset with new features that comes from applying unsupervised models.
+This script extends a given dataset with new features that comes from applying unsupervised models.
 Currently, the generated fields come
 from: